 The musicApproximate times

-Johann Sebastian Bach From From Die Kunst der Fuge9 min
+Johann Sebastian Bach From Die Kunst der Fuge, version for string quartet9 min

 Fanny Mendelssohn-Hensel String Quartet in E flat major22 min

-Ludwig van Beethoven String Quartet in c sharp minor38 min
+Ludwig van Beethoven String Quartet No. 14 in c sharp minor38 min

 - Chiaroscuro Quartet